By Tim Lambert

 BATH IN THE 21st CENTURY

 Today Bath continues to thrive on tourism.
 In 2006 a new spa opened in Bath.
+Mary Shelley’s House of Frankenstein opened in 2021.
 In 2020 the population of Bath was 88,000.